ablorp/ablorp.github.io/_pages/about.md

 Adam has taken a rigorous [computer science course](https://classes.berkeley.edu/content/2025-summer-compsci-61a-001-lec-001) at UC Berkeley as a pre-college scholar.
 This summer, he'll reside at [Bowles Hall](https://www.bowleshall.org/) while taking additional [CS](https://classes.berkeley.edu/content/2026-summer-compsci-61bl-001-lec-001) and [data science](https://classes.berkeley.edu/content/2026-summer-data-c8-001-lec-001) classes.
 Adam enjoys the great outdoors.
 He's a certified scuba diver as well as avid alpinist who has summited Mt.
 Shasta, Mt.
 Hood, and the Brokeoff Mountain.

 Adam is skilled at bouldering; his twice weekly routine combines puzzle solving with physical feats to chart a navigable course on the vertical face of a wall — exercising brain and brawn.
-Adam aspires to become a biomedical engineer harnessing AI and robotics for the betterment of humankind; he looks forward to [iGEM 2026 Jamboree](https://jamboree.igem.org/2026).
+Adam aspires to become a biomedical engineer harnessing AI and robotics for the betterment of humankind.
+He looks forward to [iGEM 2026 Jamboree](https://jamboree.igem.org/2026).

 ---